 Coplay police responded to these and other calls recently.

-Officers responded to a report of a theft of a planter in the unit block of North Fifth Street.
+Officers assisted a citizen in the unit block of South Fifth Street.

 The extension of school closures in Pennsylvania is until further notice.